arcalot/arcaflow-engine/README.md

 There is also a
 [Python deployer](https://github.com/arcalot/arcaflow-engine-deployer-python) that
-allows for running supported plugins directly instead of containerized.
+allows for running Python plugins directly instead of containerized. *Note that not all Python plugins may work with the Python deployer, and any plugin dependencies must be on the target system.*